zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 Occasionally deployments of ArcBox may fail at various stages.
 Common reasons for failed deployments include:

+- Automation scripts do not start after login, this is usually caused by logging into the client VM with local credentials.
+Login needs to be done using domain credentials in UPN formst _username@jumpstart.local_.
 - Invalid service principal id, service principal secret or service principal Azure tenant ID provided in _azuredeploy.parameters.json_ file.
 - Invalid SSH public key provided in _azuredeploy.parameters.json_ file.
   - An example SSH public key is shown here.
 Note that the public key includes "ssh-rsa" at the beginning.
 The entire value should be included in your _azuredeploy.parameters.json_ file.